Conditions for Large-Sample Majorization of Pairs of Flat States in Terms of $\alpha$-z Relative Entropies: Acknowledgements

 \section{Acknowledgements}

+We thank all anonymous reviewers for their useful feedback.
+Also, we thank P\'eter Vrana for pointing out reference \cite{strassen1988} to us.
 This project is supported by the National Research Foundation, Singapore through the National Quantum Office, hosted in A*STAR, under its Centre for Quantum Technologies Funding Initiative (S24Q2d0009).